-By pressing the "BOOST" button, boost will be displayed and the symbols for central heating,(,, hot water (,), and space heat (,), will flash.
-Then pressing either the "Space Heat" or "Hot Water" or "Central Heating" buttons will turn this mode on for 1 hour.
-The symbols will flash for 10 seconds and if none of the 3 options are selected then the display will revert to current time and day.
+By pressing the "BOOST" button, boost will be displayed and the symbols for central heating , hot water and space heat will flash then pressing either the "Space Heat", "Hot Water" or "Central Heating" buttons will turn this mode on for 1 hour.
+The symbols will flash for 10 seconds, if none of the 3 options are selected then the display will revert to current time and day.
 If a mode is selected the symbol for this mode and the word "BOOST" will remain displayed for 1 hour, providing none of the oven control functions on the clock are used within this hour.
+To cancel the "Boost" push the button for the mode of heating previously selected.